 Align Team Members to a Common Purpose

-Align Program Teams to Common PI Objectives and Manage Dependencies
+Align Teams to Common Program PI Objectives and Manage Dependencies

-Provide Continuous Management Information
+Provide Transparency and Management Information

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.